Massive camera hack exposes the growing reach and intimacy of American surveillance

 Verkada and its competitors advertise that their centralized surveillance devices can supercharge public security and keep people safe, by detecting dangers or deterring crime before it can even occur.

-This business of “video analytics” systems is growing rapidly: Companies such as Avigilon have sold camera software with features for “unusual motion detection” and “appearance search” to a number of businesses and public organizations across the U.S., including school districts scarred by mass shootings.
+This business of “video analytics” systems is growing rapidly: Companies such as Avigilon have sold camera software with features for “unusual motion detection” and “appearance search” to a number of businesses and public organizations across the United States, including school districts scarred by mass shootings.

 “The opportunity to be the operating system for all buildings in the world?”
 Aydin Senkut, the founder of Verkada investor Felicis Ventures, told TechCrunch last year.
 “Sounds like that market couldn’t be better.”